-Group Prize - The Early Career Physics Communicator Award
+Group Prize - Early Career Physics Communicator Award

 The IOP Physics Communicators Group invites applications from people at the start of their careers in physics who have undertaken activities that support and encourage excellent communication of physics.
 The prize is called "The Early Career Physics Communicator Award", and is offered annually.

-The winner will receive £250 and an award certificate at an IOP Physics Communicators Group event in November.
+The winner of the 2016 IOP Physics Communicators Group award will receive £250 and an award certificate at an event to be held on 21st November 2016.
 As well as providing recognition of the winner's work through the prize money, the process will also facilitate networking opportunities for all participants.

-Applicants should submit a report of their communication activities which should be no more than 1500 words long.
+Applicants need to submit a report of their communication activities, which should be no more than 1500 words long.

 The report should be accompanied by the applicant’s CV and include:

-- At the award ceremony those shortlisted will be expected to give a short presentation (no more than 10 minutes) after which the winner will be announced.
+- Shortlisted applicants will be expected to give a presentation (of no more than 10 minutes duration) at the award event after which the winner will be announced.

-- Shortlisted candidates must be prepared to be interviewed by the IOP and appear on IOP websites and within IOP publications.
+- Shortlisted applicants must be prepared to be interviewed by the IOP and appear on IOP websites and within IOP publications.